neyaznafiz/The-Developer/README.md

 - In about page there is some information about this developer.
 - You can get web services from here.
 If you need anythying you can contact the developer.

+## Technology used in this website.
+- React
+- Firebase
+- Tailwind
+- Vanilla CSS
+- React Router
+- React Toastify